 Why it works: Giving your attendees a voice shows you care about what they think and you want to improve.
 Frame your questions within the polls and surveys to be as genuine as possible to encourage the most honest and useful feedback.
 This is essential data collection for improvement.

 Determining how to track how effective your event marketing efforts are?
-Consider these 12 Event Metrics to Measure your Success.
+Consider these 19 Virtual Event Success Metrics.

 With these event email marketing templates and best practices, you are well on your way to crafting engaging, top-notch marketing content that will boost attendance, clicks, and interaction.